NanyThery/tt-web-react/README.md

+## Intro

 This is the TeachT3ch website revamped.
 It's build in NextJs and uses Styled Components for styling.
 Check out below how deploy and test environment.
-It is directly deployed in Vercel, and the repository `main`branch will automatically deploy.
+It is directly deployed in Vercel, and the repository `main` branch will automatically deploy.

+## Tech debt
+- Cookie banner: we decided to postpone this banner since the website does not use cookies at the moment.
+- Adding a custom check box according to the original design.

 ## Getting Started